micmejia/bible-dump/AMPC/Luke/Luke 1.md

-[^u]Because thus the Lord has dealt with me in the days when He deigned to look on me to take away my reproach among men.
+Because thus the Lord has dealt with me in the days when He deigned to look on me to take away my reproach among men.